SPLWare/esProc/CONTRIBUTING.md

 The remote repository named “origin” is the esProc repository that you forked to your own username.
 Next, you need to create a remote host of the original esProc repository and name it “upstream”.

-git remote add upstream <git@github.com>\:SPLWare/esProc.git
+`git remote add upstream git@github.com:SPLWare/esProc.git`

 Get the latest code in the original esProc repository.

-git pull upstream master
+`git pull upstream master`

 ### (2)Commit changes locally

 Before executing git commit, use git add \<file> to add the modified or newly added files.
-If you want to undo the changes to a file, use git checkout -- \<file>.
+If you want to undo the changes to a file, use `git checkout -- <file>.`

 Each git commit requires a commit comment to help others understand what changes were made in each commit.
-This can be done with git commit -m "My comment"
+This can be done with `git commit -m "My comment"`

 ### (3)Push commits to a remote repository

 Push your local changes to GitHub, that is, <https://github.com/USERNAME/esProc>.

-git push origin master
+`git push origin master`

 ### (4)Merge a Pull Request (PR) to the full commits